Top Reasons Why You Should Finish College

 YES!
 The job market is changing.
 Employers are actively seeking the most qualified candidates.
 Having your bachelor’s degree may provide you with job security down the road.
 Not to mention the increase in earning potential!

 “I can’t afford it!”

-College is expensive– it’s an undeniable fact– but the reward for earning your degree outweighs the cost.
+College is expensive—it’s an undeniable fact—but the reward for earning your degree can, in many cases, outweigh the cost.
 We understand finances can feel like an insurmountable obstacle.
 But that doesn’t have to be the case!
-Adults are eligible for financial aid and Pell Grants.
-Many employers are even willing to cover the majority of your tuition!
-Abound.college offers great tips and resources on how to persuade your employer for tuition assistance.
-Also keep in mind that many Abound: Finish Colleges are quite affordable in comparison to other colleges.
+Adults are eligible for financial aid and Pell Grants, and many employers are even willing to cover the majority of your tuition!
+We at Abound have many great tips and resources for how to persuade your employer to provide you tuition assistance.
+Also keep in mind that many Abound: Finish College are quite affordable in comparison to other colleges.

 “I have a family to care for.”

 The wellbeing of your dependents is a priority.
 Life can be fast paced and schedules fill up quickly.
 We understand that going back to school requires sacrifice from the entire family.
 But remember: there are resources available to you and a variety of unconventional options for support.
 Childcare may even be covered by financial aid or your employer!

 Technology and added campus resources are making it more and more possible for adults to finish their degrees without neglecting their current work schedules or family responsibilities.
 Colleges are working hard to make college degrees more accessible for nontraditional students.

 - Many four-year universities operate centers at community college campuses so that students don’t have to commute, move, or interrupt their lives in order to complete their degrees.